Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Today's work:

 - The main objectives of the day:
-  - Complete the report we need to send in today.
+  - Complete the report we need to send in today and look over the GitHub Manual document
+  - Create a draft of the structure we want to have regarding the code for next weeks coding
+  - Split into pairs, decide who wants to focus on what layer
+  - Create a new TODO list for next weeks coding.

+- Pairs and Layers:
+  - Ólafur and Leonard are taking the UI Layer
+  - Pedro and Iðunn are taking the Logic Layer
+  - Grímur and Máni are taking the Data Layer

 - Issues:
   - TEXT